sstadt/character-tracker/README.md

 * bio - editable
 * name - editable

-# class
+## classes

-Classes can be configured in the `config/classes.js` file, the array of classes can be accessed in the back code via `sails.config.classes`
+Classes can be configured in the `config/classes.js` file, the array of classes can be accessed in the back code via 'sails.config.classes`

 * +2 to key statistic - str, dex, vit, int
 * +1 key statistic - str, dex, vit, int

-# weapon
+## weapons

 Weapons can be configured in the `config/weapons.js` file, the array of weapons can be accessed in the back code via `sails.config.weapons`